 It does take some time so don’t be in a hurry.
 Made with chicken or beef broth is amazing.
 Made in a large stockpot or in a pressure cooker it is great how made at home you can season to your liking so it becomes just right for your tastebuds.
 Love a bit of fish sauce in your Vietnamese noodle soup?
 Add some at the end.

 There are a few ways to get that rich meaty flavor, some take longer than others.
 If we use ox I just throw them in or saute with the onions to brown the outsides just a bit.
-If you have marrow or bones you can broil or bake them to brown and that will give you even more deep flavors.
+If you have previously made air fryer bone marrow or have bones you can broil or bake them to brown and that will give you even more deep flavors.
 If you do that you can toast the spices at the same time enhancing it all for boldness.

 What is pho broth made of?

 Some like to add whole star anise, I really don’t appreciate that flavor at all so I leave that out.
-Authentic broths would include this, decide for yourself on that one. ๐Ÿ˜‰
+Authentic broths would include this, decide for yourself on that one. 😉 As for the necessary liquid you can add more flavor by using broth for boiling which we do often with boiled chicken wings too to add a ton more flavor.
+Beef, chicken or vegetable works well.

 You would basically follow our chicken or beef bone broth Instant Pot instructions and then strain.
 This will dramatically cut down on the cook time (to closer to 30 minutes vs. 5-6 hours) for sure but still gives you that low and slow flavor.